VerA: Versatile Anonymization Applicable to Clinical Facial Photographs: Introduction

-Current privacy legislation does not allow medical practitioners to share cases with colleagues or present them in conferences without specific patient consent.
-This forms an obstacle in sharing the results of clinical interventions on the mouth (teeth, lips), nose, eyes etc. As sharing methodologies and results is a cornerstone for progress in any field, privacy forms a considerable hindrance.
-To overcome this obstacle anonymization is necessary, however, it is challenging to achieve without severe compromise.
-Anonymizing by pixelation~\cite{thomas2018image}, blur~\cite{du2019efficient}, or masking are by design destructive and lead to a loss of information and unaesthetic images.
-This reduces the illustrative value, especially for interventions that contain an aesthetic aspect.
+Emerging privacy legislation restrains medical practitioners from sharing images showing a patient's face.
+Such cases include photographs illustrating clinical results of reconstructive or restorative plastic facial surgeries, as well as dental interventions.
+It is therefore not possible to share results with future patients and other practitioners, or to create public datasets useful for machine learning.
+Anonymization is thus necessary, yet it is challenging to achieve without severe compromise.
+Anonymizing by pixelation~\cite{thomas2018image} or blur~\cite{du2019efficient} is destructive and leads to unaesthetic images and a loss of information that is not permitted in clinical cases.
+This reduces the illustrative value, especially for interventions that contain an aesthetic aspect such as plastic surgery.

 Novel image anonymization solutions emerged with the recent advances in learning-based computer vision that try to alleviate information destruction.
 Some methods yield visually similar faces, either indirectly due to the chosen approach~\cite{wu2019privacy, gafni2019live}, or because they perform adversarial attacks~\cite{shan2020fawkes, yang2021towards, zhong2022opom, hu2022protecting}.
 However, most solutions use learned priors to synthesize a perceptually different face, exploiting strong prior-based hallucination~\cite{zhang2021face,elhelou2022bigprior}.
 They could yield aesthetic results, enable the use of anonymized images downstream, and the dissemination of useful datasets that would otherwise not be allowed~\cite{metz2019facial,peng2020facial}.